idaholab/Malcolm-Helm/README.md

 * `kubectl label nodes <node-name> cnaps.io/suricata-capture=true`
 * `kubectl label nodes <node-name> cnaps.io/zeek-capture=true`

-Failure to add any of the above labels will result in traffic capture pods not being provisioned on those nodes.
+Failure to add any of these labels will result in traffic capture pods not being provisioned on those nodes.

-The Vagrant demonstration discussed above handles and applies all these labels for you.
+The [Vagrant demonstration](#VagrantDemo) above handles and applies all these labels automatically.

-## External Elasticsearch notes
+## <a name="ElasticNodes"></a>External Elasticsearch notes

 Elasticsearch requires TLS termination in order for it to support Single Sign On (SSO) functionality.
 The values file was updated to give the user of this Helm chart the ability to copy the certificate file from a different namespace into Malcolm namespace for usage.

 Furthermore, the Kibana interface (specified via `dashboards_url`) is still expected to remain unencrypted when using Istio service mesh.

-## Production Installation Procedure
+## <a name="ProductionInstall"></a>Production Installation Procedure

 Check the `chart/values.yaml` file for all the features that can be enabled, disabled, and tweaked prior to running the installation commands: